canonical/ubuntu-packaging-guide/docs/contribute.rst

-If you found an issue and want to submit a fix for it, or have written a guide you would like to add to the documentation, feel free to `open a pull request to submit your fix <https://github.com/canonical/ubuntu-packaging-guide/pulls>`_ against our ``main`` branch.
+If you found an issue and want to submit a fix for it, or have written a guide you would like to add to the documentation, feel free to `open a pull request to submit your fix <https://github.com/canonical/ubuntu-packaging-guide/pulls>`_ against our ``2.0-preview`` branch.
 If you need help, please use the discussion board or contact one of the repository administrators.

 Contribution format for the project